"This is a new me": Funny Face weeps and begs Ghanaians for another chance

 He also recounted his struggles with depression and how it continues to sink him low.

-According to Funny Face, he still has the numbers and prays Ghanaians and corporate bodies won't give up on him.
+According to Funny Face, he still has the numbers and prays that Ghanaians and corporate bodies will not give up on him.

 Netizens react to Funny Face's apology